My-UofE/ECM1410-Workshop-07-Instructions/README.md

 Compile and run the code in `TestCylinder2.java`.

-Now  change the reference type of `cy2` in `CylinderApp.java as` follows:
+Now  change the reference type of `cy2` in `TestCylinder2.java` as follows:

 ```java
 Circle cy2 = new Cylinder(5.0, 2.0);